Add to collection

 Download

 New Zealanders are a nation of potato lovers.
 We also have a thriving export market for our potatoes.
 Unfortunately, the tomato/potato psyllid pest is costing our commercial potato industry millions in lost export earnings.
 Learn about the Taewa Resistance Research Project being undertaken by researcher Aleise Puketapu from Plant & Food Research.
-Aleise is looking to our heirloom taewa – Māori potatoes – to find resistance to the psyllid.
+Aleise is looking to our heirloom1 taewa – Māori potatoes – to find resistance2 to the psyllid.

 Transcript